Benjamin A. Elman

 Science and Technology in Republican China.
 This conference volume results from a two-day symposium that convened in New Haven, Connecticut, in January 2010, and was co-sponsored by the Yale University East Asian Studies Institute.
 The conference brought together junior and senior scholars of Chinese history, history of science, and literature in an attempt to reevaluate the meaning and practice of “scientism” in nineteenth- and twentieth-century China.
 We revisited the foundations of modern Chinese intellectual history as well, thereby charting new directions in the study of science and technology during China’s Republican period, 1911-1937.

 He has also continued his involvement with the still ongoing “Comparative Project on China and India.” which has met in May 2012, September 2012, and June 2013.
 Sponsored by PIIRS and a Mellon Award the goal is to prepare a coherent collection of essays that would inform non-specialist readers about the comparative genealogies of contemporary India and China as re-emergent powers.
 We aim to make big arguments about big questions: ecology, polity, gender relations, religion, literature, science and technology, and so on.
 Our goal is to produce a scholarly book for the general reader that embodies a new, large-scale comparative experiment.

-Professor Elman teaches undergraduate courses on the cultural and social history of China and on perceptions of China and Asia in the West, as well as a document-based course for sophomores in History addressing various topics in Chinese history, including the travels of Marco Polo, the Sino-Japanese War, and the Jesuits in China.
-He teaches graduate-level courses on the classical historiography of China, the history of education in China, the history of science in China, and (with Professor Susan Naquin) material culture and technology in China.
+Professor Elman taught undergraduate courses on the cultural and social history of China and on perceptions of China and Asia in the West, as well as a document-based course for sophomores in History addressing various topics in Chinese history, including the travels of Marco Polo, the Sino-Japanese War, and the Jesuits in China.
+He taught graduate-level courses on the classical historiography of China, the history of education in China, the history of science in China, and (with Professor Susan Naquin) material culture and technology in China.